telemachus/vim-dotfiles/README.md

 ## What?

-This is an extension of my dotfiles for {neo,}vim.
+These are my dotfiles for vim.
 That's it.
 That's the README.